 Yes.
 At checkout you will be given the option to purchase the Beer Package for $50 per person or $10/day per person.
 This will provide access to a selection of beer at each hut.
 At each hut you will be allotted 3 beers.

 We have a Checkout Procedure posted at each hut for your reference.
 Leave the hut in the same condition you found it.
-Sweep the floors, wipe down the counters, wash and dry all dishes and put them away, place all your soiled items in the laundry bin in the kitchen area and make sure the door is locked to the bunkhouses, bathroom, and kitchen.
+Sweep the floors, wipe down the counters, wash and dry all dishes and put them away, place your soiled towel in the laundry bin in the kitchen area and make sure the door is locked to the bunkhouses, bathroom, and kitchen.

 Locking the hut is as simple as pushing the LOCK button on the digital keypad.
 If you used the manual key, lock the door and then return the key to the key box and make sure it is locked.
 Please double check and make sure all doors and locks are secure before leaving.

-Every guest needs a reservation in advance due to capacity as well as food preparations.
+Even though our reservations are by hut, every guest needs a reservation in advance due to capacity as well as food preparations.
 Give us a call and we will let you know if there is room and we’ll do our best to accommodate them.
 No one is allowed to stay in the huts who does not have a reservation.

 You can book online at aquariustrail.com/book-now/ or call us at 702-596-2953.

-Yes.
 At the time of booking we will collect 50%.
 The remainder will be collected 60 days before your arrival.

 No. However we do place a hold on your card for a damage deposit of $10 per person per night.
-We expect each user to clean up and leave the hut the way they found it.
-This includes sweeping out and cleaning surfaces in your hut (using provided disinfectant spray), cleaning bathroom, hanging your sleeping bag back on the rack, putting soiled sheet and towel in laundry bin (in shower room), cleaning kitchen and shower unit, wiping down shower surface, washing all dishes and putting them away.
+We expect each guest to clean up and leave the hut the way they found it.
+This includes sweeping out and cleaning surfaces in your hut (using provided disinfectant spray), cleaning bathroom, hanging your sleeping bag back on the rack, putting soiled towel in laundry bin (in shower room), cleaning kitchen and shower unit, wiping down shower surface, washing all dishes and putting them away.
 Once you check out on the last day and we make sure the huts are clean, there is not damage and nothing is missing, then we will release the hold.

 Yes.
 We have an enclosed foot pump shower at all the huts.
 The cool water is quite refreshing after a full day’s ride.
 Hot water does not come out by default from our showers or faucets.
 There is a solar water shower at each hut.